-Once we have a discrete version of Hardy uncertainty principle proved by complex analysis, we proved in \cite{fb2} some log-convexity properties for solutions to the discrete Schr\"odinger equation with discrete Gaussian decay, where not only did we understand the Gaussian decay as above, but we also use other discrete versions of the Gaussian function.
-Then, by using Carleman estimates we can only give a preliminary result, that says that a solution cannot decay faster than $e^{-\mu|j|^2}$ at two different times.
+Once we had a discrete version of the Hardy uncertainty principle proved by complex analysis, we proved in \cite{fb2} some log-convexity properties for solutions to the discrete Schr\"odinger equation with discrete Gaussian decay, where not only did we understand the Gaussian decay as above, but we also used other discrete versions of the Gaussian function.
+Then, by using Carleman estimates we could only give a preliminary result, that said that a solution cannot decay faster than $e^{-\mu|j|^2}$ at two different times.
 Looking at the behavior of modified Bessel functions, it is clear that this is far from the sharp result.
 Actually, independently in \cite{jlmp} it has recently been proved, for bounded and real-valued potentials, that in the one-dimensional case a solution cannot decay faster than $e^{-\mu|j|\log|j|}$ for $\mu>\frac{3+\sqrt{3}}{2}$ .

-In this paper we try a different approach, exploited in \cite{ekpv1,ekpvkdv} in the continuous setting for Schr\"odinger and KdV equations and also based in log-convexity properties and Carleman estimates, in order to improve the result in \cite{fb2}.
-The main difference comes from the fact that first we prove the following lower bound for the solution: \begin{theorem}[Lower bound for solutions to Schr\"odinger equation] Let $u\in C^1([0,1]:\ell^2(\mathbb{Z}^d))$ satisfying \eqref{schr} such that
+In this paper we try a different approach, exploited in \cite{ekpv1,ekpvkdv} in the continuous setting for Schr\"odinger and KdV equations and also based on log-convexity properties and Carleman estimates, in order to improve the result in \cite{fb2}.
+The main difference comes from the fact that first we prove the following lower bound for the solution: \begin{theorem}[Lower bound for solutions to Schr\"odinger equations] Let $u\in C^1([0,1]:\ell^2(\mathbb{Z}^d))$ satisfying \eqref{schr} be such that